 If you create a fringe rate with just payroll taxes it comes to at least 8% (Employer share of FICA, FUI and SUI) If you add in holiday pay say 10 days, and vacation pay another 10 days over a normal work year of 260 days (52 weeks at 5 days a week) you have another 8.3%.
 Remember to take what you put in the Pool out of the base (10+10=20, and 260-10-10=240),

 So you are 16% to start before medical and dental or any other employee benefit you may have.
 The big driver maybe how you recover the "down time".
 The hours you pay the employees when they are not billable (sick, meetings, training).
 If that is in your fring rate your base goes down and your pool is increased, rate moves up quickly,

-Hi Mke, I agree with your post and were that where you where you choose to booke ee pad absences can defintely impact you Fringe and OH rates.
+Hi Mke, I agree with your post and were that where you where you choose to book ee pad absences can definitely impact your Fringe and OH rates.

 Your question made me wonder if more people keep Fringe as a final rate or if they prefer fringe as an intermediate pool and ultimately add it together to include in OH rate -- and why?

 I have my preference, but will wait to share after others might share their opinions.

 Medicare and Medicaid represent more than 50% of our revenue so I guess we are a government contractor but not from the perspective you are probably thinking.